Credit 101: The Ultimate Guide to Credit in 2024

 Chapters of Bankruptcy Explained

-Let’s look at the three most common bankruptcy chapters (or rules of declaration).
-These three will fit 99% of consumers who do not own massive corporations.
+Let's look at the 3 most common chapters (or rules of declaration) of bankruptcy.
+These 3 will fit 99% of consumers that do not own massive corporations.

 Liquidation Bankruptcy: Chapter 7

 Liquidation Bankruptcy, or Chapter 7, is the most commonly used for consumers outside of an organization.
-The government seizes all non-essential assets and sells them at auction.
+All non-essential assets are seized by the government and sold at auction.
 The consumer keeps “exemption assets.”
 These exemptions vary from state to state, so make sure you do your research and hire a lawyer to ensure you are protected.

 Reorganization Bankruptcy: Chapter 11

 Reorganization Bankruptcy, or Chapter 11, is a type of bankruptcy for organizations, partnerships, and LLCs.
-The rules are much more complicated than some other bankruptcy chapters and certainly require legal counsel’s assistance.
+The rules are much more complicated than some other chapters of bankruptcy, and certainly, require the assistance of legal counsel.

 Essentially, it allows small businesses and partnerships to carry on their business while working with creditors to pay off the debts they can and triage the rest to negotiate installment payments while keeping a relative “business as usual.”
 Negotiation needs to be stressed here.
-Because of said negotiation, a lawyer will need to speak on behalf of the organization, or individual counsel can be obtained for each partner.
+And because of said negotiation, a lawyer will need to speak on behalf of the organization or individual counsel can be obtained for each partner.

 Repayment Plan Bankruptcy: Chapter 13